lucavallin/gnaro/README.md

 - **Why C?** I haven't written much C since college and nostalgia got me.
 - **What does "gnaro" mean?** It's [Venetian](https://vec.wikipedia.org/wiki/Gnaro) for "nest".
 - **Nice logo, did you design it yourself?** Kind of, I asked Midjourney to come up with some designs.

-## TODO

-- Reorder btree.h/c, comments in all H
-- Name and order parameters in functions
-- Ensure logging and comments are consistent, exhaustive and useful